often require strategies to beat enemies as well as Puzzle Bosses

 .
 Contrast Anti-Grinding

-, although they can coexist in a very well manner.
+, although they can coexist.
 Also contrast Not the Way It Is Meant to Be Played

 , which consists of unofficial